Are you qualified to practice as a psychotherapist in Ontario?

 - A personal cell phone in good working condition is required for this job to be used in the case of emergencies

-Please submit your resume and cover letter by February 4, 2020
+Please submit your resume and cover letter through our website http://adventureplace.ca/get-involved/job-opportunities/ by March 13, 2020.

 We thank all applicants for their interest; however only those selected for further consideration will be contacted.
 If contacted, please inform us should any accommodation be required during the interview process.